Gallops Island

 The island contains a collection of ornamental trees, shrubs and herbaceous plants that date back to its earlier uses, with additional trees being planted by the Civilian Conservation Corps in the 1930s.
 Photographs from the 1940s show that a tree lined street extended the length of the island.
 Although the buildings have been demolished, the pathways and foundations still exist and are lined with privet hedges and surrounded by fruit, shade and coniferous trees, including lilacs, mock-orange, snowberry, and forsythia.
 Also present are self-sown sumac, poplar, poison ivy, and bayberry.
-The vegetation has been badly damaged in recent years by the island's population of rabbits.
+By the 2000s, the vegetation had been badly damaged by the island's population of rabbits.

-Gallops Island was closed in 2000 due to the presence of asbestos-containing building debris from former military uses.
-The Massachusetts Department of Conservation and Recreation has determined that the island will be closed to the public until visitors can be welcomed back safely.
-As of August 2010, it was predicting a re-opening no earlier than 2015, presuming remediation funding could be obtained.
+The Massachusetts Department of Conservation and Recreation closed Gallops Island 2000 due to the presence of hazardous asbestos-containing building debris from former military uses.
+As of August 2010, it was predicting a re-opening no earlier than 2015, presuming asbestos remediation funding could be obtained.

+In 2018, winter storms unearthed some of the smallpox victim graves.
+DCR planned to offer remains to any identifiable relatives, relocate veterans, and re-inter the remainder in Fairview Cemetery in Hyde Park.